M-L-P/grub2-fyde/README-English.md

 Tell your friends that you have got a good stuff.

 ## 🎉Credit🎊
-- Many things are adapted from [Brunch Framework](https://github.com/sebanc/brunch);
 - [grub](https://github.com/a1ive/grub) from [a1ive](https://github.com/a1ive);
+- Type setting is adapted from [Brunch Framework](https://github.com/sebanc/brunch);
 - Terminal box is adapted from the official theme of [Ventoy](https://github.com/ventoy/Ventoy);
+- Many icons are adapted from emoji;
 - [floppybird](https://github.com/mikebdp2/floppybird) from [mikebdp2](https://github.com/mikebdp2);
 - ...